Greenwood meeting focuses on preparing residents, businesses for influx of people during eclipse | Arkansas Democrat Gazette

 "If you don't prepare, then things can go bad," Beam said.

-According to Beam and Executive Director of the Chamber of Commerce Bob Purvis, the city is expecting the temporarily increased population to strain the its emergency resources including police, ambulances and firefighters.
+According to Beam and Chamber of Commerce Executive Director Bob Purvis, the city is expecting the temporarily increased population to strain emergency resources including police, ambulances and firefighters.
 Beam said traffic accidents are to be expected as a result of the influx of people because of out-of-towners unaccustomed to using two-lane highways and distracted drivers looking at the sky during the eclipse.

 Meeting attendees, including Greenwood residents Paul Van Love and Jeris Larson said they were concerned about the increased traffic.
 Other major concerns from the meeting were slowed cellphone service and inconveniences from the sudden boom in population.